 Much has been said about expanding sales profitably.
 Most software companies focus on CAC (Cost to Acquire Customer), and rightly so.
 Comparing the cost to acquire a customer against the margin you’ll receive from that customer is at the foundation of profitable growth.

 However, not all software companies are created equal.
-Those with lower gross margins than others need to be fully aware of the other incremental costs of adding revenue—otherwise cash margins will never expand.
+Those with lower gross margins than others need to be fully aware of the other incremental costs of adding revenue—otherwise, cash margins will never expand.

 There are myriads of resources for digging into challenges around scaling.
-Some of my favorites are David Skoks ForEntrepreneurs.com who has some great material on scaling challenges and Openview Venture Partners page called: Measures of Success: SaaS Metrics & Benchmarks Resource Guide which is a living document loaded with the latest and best content for SaaS companies.
+Some of my favorites are David Skoks ForEntrepreneurs.com which has some great material on scaling challenges and the Openview Venture Partners page called: Measures of Success: SaaS Metrics & Benchmarks Resource Guide which is a living document loaded with the latest and best content for SaaS companies.